mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 Note that information about the path and signaling to path elements could be provided by a facility such as PLUS {{I-D.trammell-plus-abstract-mech}}.

-## Listener

-[EDITOR'S NOTE: possibly rewrite me, encapsulates any initial establishment and cryptographic state setup to create an Association from a Local and a not-previously-known Remote.]

-In many applications, there is a distinction between the active opener (or connection initiator, often a client), and the passive opener (often a server).
-A Listener represents an endpoint's willingness to start Associations in this passive opener/server role.
-It is, in essence, a one-sided, Path-less Association from which fully-formed Associations can be created.

-Listeners work very much like sockets on which the listen(2) call has been called in the SOCK_STREAM API.

 ## Pathfinder